 Using the theme editor with Grid

 Once you've uploaded your theme, it's time to make it your own.
 While all of your products, collections, pages, and navigation will be configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
-You'll access it by navigating to Online Store > Themes and then clicking the blue Customize theme button in the top right of your screen.
+You'll access it by navigating to Online Store > Themes and then clicking the indigo Customize button in the top right of your screen.

-You'll see that the theme editor is divided into two tabs: Sections and General settings.
+You'll see that the theme editor is divided into two tabs: Sections and Theme settings.
 We'll cover each in detail below, but here's the Coles Notes to help you get your bearings.

 The Sections tab contains all of the sections that are available to you in Grid.
-Essentially, sections are the building blocks of your store, allowing you to assemble pages from customizable, re-orderable components.
+Sections are the building blocks of your store, allowing you to assemble pages from customizable, moveable components.
 You can add, remove, and reorder sections, as well as access the customization features for each from the Sections tab.

-Most of the time you spend in the theme editor will be on either the Sections or General settings pages.
-There are, however, a few lesser-known areas and shortcuts that can be super helpful as you're building your store.
-Here's what you need to know:
+Most of the time you spend in the theme editor will be on either the Sections or Theme settings.
+There are a few other helpful tools to note, as well.

-If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code under Edit code.
-If not, our support team will be more than happy to put you in touch with someone who is.
+If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code by selecting Edit code.

-Finally, Edit languages lets you both change the language of your theme and checkout as well as customize the wording that is used throughout your store.
+Finally, Edit languages lets you both change the language of your theme and checkout, as well as customize the terminology that is used throughout your store.

 Note that applying and saving a new theme style will overwrite your current style settings, however you will not lose any content from your store.
 It's always a good idea to make a backup copy of your theme before you start making customizations.
 Use the duplicate copy as your working version until you're ready to publish it.